 His online column, Common Financial Sense, drew wide praise.
 He remains a contributing editor to Harper’s Magazine, and his work has appeared in a diverse number of publications, such as Forbes, the International Herald Tribune, American Scholar, New Geography, and Texas Observer.

 He wrote a periodic column for Le Temps on the US election.
 He was a panelist on World Radio Switzerland’s Not So Foreign Affairs.
-His Bicycle Videos appear on Vimeo.
 His political commentary appears on CounterPunch.